tchajed/detex-rs/README.md

 cargo build
 ```

-To run the tests, you need the flex library (`apt install libfl-dev` on Ubuntu) in order to compile opendetex for comparison:
+To run the tests, you need the flex library (`apt install libfl-dev` on Ubuntu) in order to compile opendetex for comparison (the tests will compile it automatically with `make -C opendetex-2.8.11`).

 ```
-make -C opendetex-2.8.11 detex cargo test
+cargo test
 ```